-Intense programs often have a reputation of academic excellence, but they are not always better.
-Overwork for the sake of overwork can come with a high cost to mental and physical health of the residents, and for their relationships and their families.
+Intense programs often have a reputation for academic excellence, but they are not always better.
+Overwork for the sake of overwork can come with a high cost to the mental and physical health of the residents, and for their relationships and their families.
 Remember that no matter which residency program you attend, you will get solid training.

 If you have a family

 For those with a spouse and/or children, the age-old phrase “hope for the best, prepare for the worst” is a good motto to embrace.
 Prepare for very little time with your family during residency.
 This will require that your spouse and children understand the commitment involved.
 This is a family decision, as your career choice will greatly affect your family.
 Make it a point to keep connected by being available when you can and setting up special events, activities, and routines that they can rely upon.